Lisa Kristine

 Kristine with her portrait of Kofi in 2022.

 Lisa Kristine (born September 2, 1965) is an American humanitarian photographer, activist, and speaker.
-Her photography has documented indigenous cultures and social causes, such as modern slavery, in more than 100 countries.
+For more than four decades, her photography has documented indigenous cultures and social causes, such as modern slavery, in more than 150 countries.
 Through her work, Kristine has supported charities and humanitarian organizations.
 She is a member of the Explorer's Club.

 Kristine has published six books and has been the subject of four documentaries.
 Kristine is the recipient of the 2013 Lucie Humanitarian Award.
 In 2017, she founded Human Thread Foundation to promote human dignity through educating the public and driving awareness about social causes.
 In 2019, her exhibition on human trafficking was inaugurated by Pope Francis at the Vatican.

 Early life and education

 Kristine began learning photography at age 11.
 She was inspired as a child while looking at images of indigenous people in her mother's anthropology.

 She graduated at 18 from the Fashion Institute of Design & Merchandising in San Francisco and immediately left for Europe.
 Although the two-year Fashion Institute program had taught her a lot about color, design, and graphics, she says, "I recognized that [fashion] wasn't going to be for me."